NethServer/nethsecurity/packages/ns-api/README.md

 - `host_set_does_not_exists` if the host set does not exist
 - `invalid_family` if the family is not `ipv4` or `ipv6`
 - `name_too_long` if the length of `name` is greater than 16 characters
-- `invalid_name` if the name contains special chars, it must contains onlu number and letters
+- `invalid_name` if the name contains special chars, it must contains only number and letters
 - `object_does_not_exists` if the referenced object does not exist
 - `loop_detected` if the object references itself
 - `invalid_ipaddr` if the IP address is not a valid IPv4/IPv6 address depending on the family